ahmed-hossam-dyne/testing-github-actions/README.md

 # testing-github-actions
-a demo ionic application to test github actions.
+A demo ionic application to test github actions.